Kirbologist/Raman-Scattering-Code-Conversion/README.md

 Here's what each 'run' parameter does:
 - `No. of CPUs` is a non-negative integer representing the number of CPUs (threads) to be used to run the calculations.
 Some algorithms like matrix products can take advantage of the extra threads to parallelise calculations.
 If `<value>` is 0, `raman_elastic_scattering` will run with the maximum number of CPUs.
 By default, this parameter is 1.
+- `No. of CPUs to partition particle radii for` is a non-negative integer.
+The different radii of the particles is partitioned among ``<value>`` threads, so each thread performs all calculations for particles of its allocated radii to its own output file.
+Note that each thread that was allocated a set of radii can fork into more threads to compute for the same set of radii.
+By default, this parameter is 1.
 - `Calculation type` is the type used for floating-point calculations.
 By default, this parameter is `double`.
 The value of this parameter must be of the form `XXXX` to run all calculations with type `XXXX` or `XXXX-YYYY` to calculate T-matrices with type `XXXX` and integrals with type `YYYY`, where `XXXX` and `YYYY` can be one of the following calculation types:
   - `single` for single-precision floating points (using C++'s float types).
   - `double` for double-precision floating points.